marinemnrd/Covid_Dash_OpenSource/README.md

 # Web :computer:

-The project is Hosted by streamlit.
+The project is Hosted by Streamlit.
 You can also click on this [link](https://share.streamlit.io/paulmontecot/covid_dash_opensource/main/main.py) to visualize the dashboard.